 Simulating Gene Expression from Graph Structures

-A further refinement of the simulution procedure is to generate expression data with correlation structure derived from a known graph structure.
+A further refinement of the simulation procedure is to generate expression data with correlation structure derived from a known graph structure.
 This enables modelling of synthetic lethal partners within a biological pathway and the impact of pathway structure on synthetic lethal prediction.
 First we construct a simulated pathway with a graph structure with the igraph R package with the added provision of including the state of the edges, i.e., whether the activate or inhibit downstream pathway members.
 Here we consider purely whether biological pathway members would be expected to have correlated gene expression (higher than the background of genes in other pathways) but this framework is as applicable to modelling protein levels in a kinase regulation cascade or metabolic pathway with related substrates and products as it is to gene regulation as it has been applied here.

 [!ht]